spmcginnis/djs_lolbot/README.md

 - Summoner info
 - External tips
 - Champion stats and tier lists
+- Make a skins carousel
+- Champion stat blocks with base stats (need to deal with riot's inline xml and interpolations)
+- Champion stat blocks with symbols
+- Champion stat blocks with level up

 ## Completed
 - Responds to Discord commands with prefix "lolbot "